19hours/sg-statutes/Acts/Allied Health Professions Act.md

 (a) one member from the panel referred to in section 50(1)(a); and

-(b) 2 members who shall be registered allied health professionals each of whom has practised for not less than 10 years in the same prescribed allied health profession as that which the registered allied health professional is registered in.
+(b) 2 members who shall be registered allied health professionals, each of whom has practised for not less than 10 years in the same prescribed allied health profession as that which the registered allied health professional is registered in.

 (4) The chairman of a Review Committee shall be appointed by the Minister from among its 3 members.